MartinStokroos/Philips_MFB_544_Visaton_modification/README.md

 * C565 = 680 μF/40V, Panasonic EEU-FR1J681L series, radial 12.5 mm.
 (Conrad article #1476134)

 ## Modification of the electronics
-To approach the original frequency response for attempt #3, the following modifications should be made in the electronics of the 22RH544/50R:
+To approach the original frequency response with modification attempt #3, the following changes should be made in the electronics of the 22RH544/50R:

 * The frequency correction network consisting of R730 and C567 from the crossover network, should be disabled by removing R730.
 * An L-pad network consisting of an 1.2 Ohms series resistor and a 47 Ohms parallel resistor should be placed between the crossover filter and the G50FFL driver (S405).
 This will add 1.5dB attenuation for the midrange.
-Simulations were performed with Xsim [5].

 | The 544 crossover network.
 In /50R, C568=3.3μF. |
 | ----------------------------------------------- |
 | ![544 crossover network](figures/544_xover_network.png  "544 crossover network") |
 | ![Xover modification in Xsim](figures/544_Xover_mod.jpg  "Xover modification in Xsim") |

+Simulations were performed with Xsim [5].

 ## Measurements
 The frequency response measurements were carried out with the Behringer ECM 8000 calibration microphone [6] located at 30cm distance from the center of the speaker.
 From this distance, the individual response of the drivers already balances out and the influence of the room is minimal.